tmobile/r-tensorflow-api/README.md

   1. Load from the [`rocker/r-ver`](https://hub.docker.com/r/rocker/r-ver/) docker image - This image was chosen as a balance of ease of maintenance (compared to a pure debian or alpine base) and size of the image (compared to [`rocker/tidyverse`](https://hub.docker.com/r/rocker/tidyverse/) which also includes RStudio).
 Unfortunately this means many R packages have to be manually installed.
 If you are finding the images builds too slowly for your tastes, switch to using [`rocker/tidyverse`](https://hub.docker.com/r/rocker/tidyverse/) as the base image.
   3. Install the necessary linux libraries.
 These libraries should be sufficient for most tidyverse libraries, however if you need more check out the libraries loaded by the [`rocker/tidyverse`](https://hub.docker.com/r/rocker/tidyverse/) image.
-  4. Install miniconda and the appropriate python libraries for keras.
-This image uses a miniconda version based on python 3.6.
-Miniconda python was chosen instead of Anaconda python to decrease the size of the image by 3gb.
-An environmental variable is also set so R knows to use the correct python version.
+  4. Install miniconda and the appropriate Python libraries for keras.
+This image uses a Miniconda version based on Python 3.6.
+Miniconda Python was chosen instead of Anaconda Python to decrease the size of the image by 3gb.
+An environmental variable is also set so R knows to use the correct Python version.
   3. Install the necessary R packages.
 Any package that you would want to install to run your service (that you'd normally use `install.packages()` for) you need to list in the `setup.R` file.
 Instead of using an R script to install the libraries, you could do it directly from within the dockerfile using `install2.r`.
 We chose to split this out so that data scientists have fewer reasons to touch the dockerfile.
   5. Copy the R code over.
   6. At runtime, use Rscript to start the `main.R` script, which has the plumber web server code.